argodev/studies/ot_survey/OT_Class_10_Manuscript.md

 [TAKE QUESTIONS]

-## Conclusion

-Once again, we’ve learned a lot from the Minor Prophets.
-We’ve learned about sin, about wrath, and about redemption.
-We’ve learned about the Day of the Lord, about Christ’s first and second comings.
-And we’ve learned about our responsibilities here in between those two advents.
-Next week, we’ll learn even more from Jonah and Micah.

-[PRAY]

-Good morning again.
-We’re continuing to move through the Minor Prophets.
-Today we’ll look at Jonah and Micah.
+Next we’ll look at Jonah and Micah.
 One is a popular story – in fact so popular and so well known that the main theological point is often overlooked.
 The other is a little known prophet – but one who preaches a powerful message that adds considerably to our understanding of Old Testament hope.

 Even though Jonah comes before Micah in your Bibles, we’re actually going to look at Micah first.
 Why?
 Because in so many ways Jonah is a foil to Micah.
 The things the Israelites are doing that Micah rails against are exactly the things that Jonah does — and that the pagan, non-Israelites in Jonah repent of.
 Looking at the themes of Micah and then applying them to Jonah should help us get beyond the familiarity of Jonah’s story into his message of judgment and mercy.
 That is, judgment to Israel and mercy to her enemies.